 The Dailies

-Tuesday: Mostly sunny.
-Highs in the upper 50s to low 60s.
+Thursday: Mostly sunny.
+Highs in the mid to upper 40s.

-Thursday: Mostly cloudy with a chance of rain and snow showers.
+Friday: Partly sunny with a chance of rain or snow showers.
 Highs in the mid to upper 40s.
-Chance of precipitation 30%.
+Chance of precipitation 10%.

 As always, please like, share, and interact with us on our social media--on Facebook to share our discussions, and follow us on Twitter @southernctwx to retweet our posts.
 Hit the buttons below to join.